JetBrains/teamcity-documentation/topics/working-with-build-results.md

 ## Duplicates

-If your build configuration has Duplicates build runner as one of the build steps, you will see the __Duplicates__ tab in the build results.
+If your build configuration has Duplicates build runner as one of the build steps, you will see the __Duplicates__ tab in the __Build Results__.

 The tab consists of:
 * A list of duplicates found.
 The __new only__ option enables you to show only the duplicates that appeared in the latest build.